ellioseven/ellioseven.github.io/_posts/2017-04-30-drupal-8-learning-pathway.markdown

 ---
 Learning Drupal 8 can be a very daunting task, you probably won't know where to start, what resources are out there or what content to trust.
-I have prepared a living guide to learning Drupal 8.
+I have prepared a living guide to help developers learn Drupal 8.

-## Repository

-The guide is available as a [respository](https://bitbucket.org/ellioseven/pathway).

-## Approach

 There will be a lot of content here, you will be happy to know that you don't have to read it all.
 Only the pathway is suggested.